-Welcome to the #betterforyoucrew!
 I’ve teamed up with my girls Lisa from This Organic Girl, Sarah from Whoorl, Kate from Root & Revel, Caroline from Olive You Whole and Kristina from Love & Zest to highlight green, yet effective food, beauty and lifestyle products that are rocking our natural mama worlds.
-This series will publish the last week of every month so check back for the latest.
-You can also search #betterforyoucrew on our blogs and Instagram to access the entire series.
-Wanna join in?
-Tag #betterforyoucrew on social with your picks.
-We want to see your faves, too

-I wanted to first start off and let you know what type of hair I have.
-The beauty of doing a post like this with several other bloggers is that we all have different hair types.
-So if I don't have your hair type, there is bound to be someone who does.
+Like I said, I have fine hair.
+But, the beauty of doing a post like this with several other bloggers is that we all have different hair types.
+So if I don’t have your hair type, there is bound to be someone who does.

 If this is your hair type, then you’re in the right place!
 I’ve been searching for the best natural hair products for fine and thin hair for the last 8 years since going green and I’m pretty sure I’ve discovered the holy grails.

-*Oh and side note I'm a hair stylist!
+*Oh and side note I’m a hair stylist!
 Talking hair is kind of my jam.
-It's one of the first things I notice about people.
-So know your in good hands.
+It’s one of the first things I notice about people.
+So know you’re in good hands.

 If you’ve been in natural beauty for a hot minute you know it can be like rolling the dice when trying to find a decent shampoo and conditioner.
 Thankfully it has gotten a lot better.
 Natural shampoos and conditioners have come a long way!